 Performing a digital takeoff using OnCenter Software

-The software can be purchased by itself, as a stand-alone system.
-However, it’s often purchased together with cost estimating software, which allows contractors to determine costs of materials and cost of labor, after determining the volume and quantity of materials that are needed (using a takeoff tool).
-Finally, there are cases when an organization will purchase a complete construction software suite with to perform all needed functions including estimating, accounting and job costing, and project scheduling and project management.
+The software can be purchased by itself, or as a stand-alone system.
+However, it’s often purchased together with cost estimating software.
+There are also cases when an organization will purchase a complete construction software suite to perform all needed functions including estimating, accounting and job costing and project scheduling and project management.

 There are two common scenarios we hear from contractors researching construction take off software.
 First, the majority use manual methods and want a faster, more accurate way to produce estimates.
 Second, they need to replace an existing system because the technology is out of date or it’s too expensive to maintain.